AdobeDocs/campaign.en/help/v8/architecture/architecture.md

     >[!NOTE]
     >
-    >In this deployment model, [!DNL Snowflake] secondary database is available upon request only.
+    >In this deployment model, the [!DNL Snowflake] secondary database is available upon request only.
 To have your deployment updated with [!DNL Snowflake], contact your Adobe Technical Account Manager.
     >

 * **Campaign Enterprise (FFDA) deployment**